acfinspace/Spacelibraryoftales/docs/issues.md

+---
+tags:
+  - ISSUES
+  - TOBEFORMATTED
+---

 # Issues

 Issues with fiction.

-See also the tag ISSUES.
+See also the tag ISSUES and TOBEFORMATTED.

 - [Angelic State](./authors/lasairionaraske/angelicstate.md) (file not accessible)
 - [Reachblades of Chandeille - Broken People and Shattered Dreams](./authors/ninavask/reachbladesofchandeille_brokenpeopleandshattereddreams.md) (content cannot be copied)